This article looks at using portable Bluetooth speakers in the classroom.

 Everyone can hear the listening exercises properly and the quality is exceptional.

-The really cool thing is that all of the equipment needed will fit easily in your pocket.
+The really cool thing is that all of the equipment needed (i.e. portable Bluetooth speakers and smartphones) will fit easily in your pocket.
 You can put the days of lugging heavy and unwieldy equipment around firmy behind you.

 Where to get the necessary stuff